 Around 1,100 Air Force pilots fly remotely piloted aircraft, or drones.
 These planes soar over Iraq or Afghanistan, but the pilots sit at military bases back in the United States.

 A new Pentagon study shows that almost 30 percent of drone pilots surveyed suffer from what the military calls "burnout."
 It's the first time the military has tried to measure the psychological impact of waging a "remote-controlled war."

 The report, commissioned by the U.S. Air Force, shows that 29 percent of the drone pilots surveyed said they were burned out and suffered from high levels of fatigue.
 The Air Force doesn't consider this a dangerous level of stress.

-However, 17 percent of active duty drone pilots surveyed are thought to be "clinically distressed".
-The Air Force says this means the pilots stress level has crossed a threshold where it's now affecting the pilots' work and family life.
-A large majority of these pilots said they're not getting any counseling for their stress level.
+However, 17 percent of active duty drone pilots surveyed are thought to be "clinically distressed."
+The Air Force says this means the pilots' stress level has crossed a threshold where it's now affecting the pilots' work and family.
+A large majority of the pilots said they're not getting any counseling for their stress.

 Reasons For Pilot Stress